rishikabajaj/Rogers_FullStack_Interview/README.md

 5. Using the HTML template we have on https://www.rogers.com/search?q=support&language=en&psize=10, generate a list view that uses the data extracted in 3 and transformed in 4 with the following bindings.

+**Steps done to return in angular code.**
+a.
+Made changes in the html code to convert it into the desirable format

 ![Screenshot 2022-11-21 at 10 08 16 PM](https://user-images.githubusercontent.com/37467301/203211715-50204bab-40b8-414b-a55f-eb2dd3cace29.png)